metacommunities/metacommunities/analysis/idea_log.md

 ## Tue 12 Jun 2018 07:48:06 BST
 - Jackson on broken world thinking and repair would be really useful as a way to analyze  Github.
 Some notes in ~/notes/jackson_repair_2014.md
+- the point would be show how much work goes into maintenance, and this would be different to the software engineering and compsci literature focused on innovation and production
+- instead focus on sustainability, on timeliness